 matters as instructed by the external auditor and inform the

 external auditor of any threat to their objectivity.
+The auditor shall direct, supervise and review

 the work performed by internal auditors on the engagement in

 accordance with TWSA220.
-In so doing:
+In so doing: (a)

 The nature, timing and extent of direction,